Horse slaughter: Long-distance transport

 One concern about the welfare of horses destined for slaughter is the long distances the horses are sometimes transported to a slaughterhouse.
 In 2013, 32,841 horses were slaughtered in Italy; of these, 32,316 were transported from other EU states.

+Worldwide

 Ireland

 In 2019, Ireland's Department of Agriculture released figures on the numbers of horses slaughtered at government-approved abattoirs for human consumption.
 The numbers peaked in 2012, but significantly decreased the following year due to stricter regulations put in place after the 2013 horse meat scandal in Europe.

+In 2024, an RTÉ Investigates program, Horses – Making a Killing which went undercover inside an Irish horse slaughterhouse, found widescale animal abuses and incidents of workers purposely misidentifying animals.
+Animals were shown to have identifying markings covered with spray paint and new microchips inserted prior to slaughter.
+Journalists from the Investigates program examined the details of 2,400 horses slaughtered at Shannonside Foods Ltd between January 1, 2023 and March 1, 2024.
+They found that 71% of the slaughtered animals were thoroughbreds bred for the racing industry, over 400 of which had racing careers, and the rest were sport or leisure horses.
+The documentary led to investigations by Europol, the European Commission and the Irish Department of Agriculture.
+Meat from the abattoir featured in the documentary was later destroyed over food safety concerns.

 United States

 Food safety

 Horses in the United States are not bred or raised for meat.
 Nearly all equine medications and treatments are labeled, "Not for horses intended for human consumption."
 Meat from American horses raises a number of potential health concerns, primarily due to the routine use of medications banned in food animals and a lack of tracking of such use.
 Unlike livestock raised for food (where all potential medications are tested for withdrawal times and vigilantly tracked), there is no way to guarantee which medications have been used in a particular horse.
 During November and December 2010 inspections of EU-regulated plants in Mexico which slaughtered horses for human consumption, the European Commission Food and Veterinary Office (FVO) uncovered violations.
 Most American horses destined for slaughter are transported to EU-regulated plants in Mexico and Canada.
 Horses, unlike traditional food animals in the United States, are not raised (or medicated) with the intent of becoming human food.
 Because American horses are not intended for the human food chain, they often receive medications banned by the Food and Drug Administration for use in food animals.
 Concern also exists that horse meat will be mixed with ground-beef products and sold improperly labeled in the US, as occurred during the European 2013 horse meat scandal.